 - Follow us on Facebook and Instagram for uplifting farm updates, videos and photos.
 This is the time of year for lambs in pajamas.

 - Click here to SIGN UP FOR MONTHLY EMAILS

 - Stay healthy.
 Stay home.
 Wash your hands.

 What’s Happening on the Farm

-Spring is on the way here at Snug Valley farm.
-The snow is finally starting to melt and our first lambs have just been born.
+Spring is on the way here at Snug Valley Farm.
+Soon the snow will start melting and our first lambs will be born.
 Our animals, both beef and pigs, are still snug in the winter locations with plenty of access to fresh air.
 The pigs are still staying warm and dry in our deep bedded pack barns with lots of dry hay to burrow in.
 Our beef herd is in our wintering facility made up of a bedded pack barn, covered feed alley, and loafing yard to soak up as much sun as possible.
 We believe that warm, dry and well-fed is the only way for our animals to pass the winter months.
 We are all looking forward to the coming summer on pasture with green grass and warmer temps.